Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Adventures in Wildemount - Dangerous Designs.md

 Attached through a series of angled hallways, this network of foundries forms a sprawling compound that smelts, purifies, and prepares a majority of the metal materials and ingots distributed throughout the [[Marrow Valley]].

-Long run by the Neverbend family of gnomes, this is the place to go for arms and armor, as well as general smithing needs.
+Long run by the Neverbend family of [[gnomes]], this is the place to go for arms and armor, as well as general smithing needs.
 Standard metal weapons and armor, as well as metal-based adventuring gear, can be purchased here.

 Built across from Gearhole Prison, this squat, metal-reinforced barracks is home to most of the [[Crownsguard]] and Righteous Brand soldiers stationed in [[Hupperdook]].
 Watchmaster Bram Gulchswattle can often be found here.